 NORTH ANDOVER, MA – Merrimack College has named Nick Crovetti its first-ever women’s golf coach.
-The announcement was made by Director of Athletics Glenn Hofmann Thursday.

 “This is such an exciting and special opportunity for me,” said Crovetti.
 “I am really looking forward to building a NCAA program from scratch.
 I am very excited to recruit a group of talented student-athletes to Merrimack College and to work with the athletic department to build a competitive women’s golf program.”